Member | Established: 1952 | Member since 1982

 Current Status: Sustain

-The Institute of Austrian Certified Public Accountants (Institut Österreichischer Wirtschaftsprüfer – IWP) has no responsibility for the adoption or implementation of public sector accounting standards in the jurisdiction.
-Nevertheless, the institute reports that its representatives promote convergence of national and EU regulations with IPSASB pronouncements and that the institute also helps to keep its members informed about pronouncements and updates issued by the IPSASB.
+The Institute of Austrian Certified Public Accountants (Institut Österreichischer Wirtschaftsprüfer – IWP) does not have direct responsibility for the adoption or implementation of public sector accounting standards in the jurisdiction.
+However, IWP supports awareness and understanding of public sector accounting developments among its members.

 Current Status: Sustain